College vs. University: How They Differ & How to Choose Between Them

 2. Finish your associate degree before you transfer.

-One study showed that 72 percent of students who completed a two-year degree before transferring went on to earn a bachelor's degree.
-But only 56 percent of those who transferred without finishing their two-year credential completed their bachelor's.3 Your odds of success are much better if you have a full associate degree than if you simply have a smattering of credits.
+A study by the National Student Clearinghouse Research Center showed that 72 percent of students who completed a two-year degree before transferring went on to earn a bachelor's degree.
+But only 56 percent of those who transferred without finishing their two-year credential completed their bachelor's.
+Your odds of success are much better if you have a full associate degree than if you simply have a smattering of credits.

 3. Develop relationships with college advisors.